A TIMELINE OF AMERICAN HISTORY

 Kansas is admitted to the Union.

-Mississippi, Florida, Alabama, Georgia and Louisiana cede from the Union.
+Mississippi, Florida, Alabama, Georgia and Louisiana leave the Union.
 On 4 February 1861 they form the Confederate States.

 Civil war begins on 12 April when Unionist troops are ordered to evacuate Fort Sumter.
 When they refuse the Confederates bombard them.
 The unionists eventually surrender and are allowed to leave.